frankhecker/gettingdatacoursera/CodeBook.md

   results for body linear acceleration jerk signals.
 * fBodyBodyGyroMag_mean: Mean of magnitude of FFT results for body angular velocity.
-* fBodyBodyGyroMag_std:: Standard deviation of magnitude of FFT results for body angular velocity.
+* fBodyBodyGyroMag_std: Standard deviation of magnitude of FFT results for body angular velocity.
-* fBodyBodyGyroJerkMag_mean:: Mean of magnitude of FFT results for body angular velocity jerk signals.
+* fBodyBodyGyroJerkMag_mean: Mean of magnitude of FFT results for body angular velocity jerk signals.
 * fBodyBodyGyroJerkMag_std: Standard deviation of magnitude of FFT results for body angular velocity jerk signals.

 The original `features_info.txt` file does not explicitly specify the units for the measurements.
-In general measurements of acceleration would be given as m/s^2 (meters per second squared) and measurments of velocity as m/s (meters per second); whether or not this is true in the case of the original data set is unclear.
+In general measurements of acceleration are given as m/s^2 (meters per second squared) and measurements of velocity as m/s (meters per second); it's unclear whether or not this is true in the case of the original data set.

 \[1\] "Human Activity Recognition Using Smartphones Dataset, Version 1.0", Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, and Luca